reallyrehan/zoomcontrols/README.md

 <br>

 ## Download
-Zoom Controls is now available to download from the [Google Chrome Store](https://chrome.google.com/webstore/detail/zoom-controls/henmmblkopelpkajjhhndaicecnccgff).
+Video Controls for Zoom is now available to download from the [Google Chrome Store](https://chrome.google.com/webstore/detail/zoom-controls/henmmblkopelpkajjhhndaicecnccgff).

 ## To-Do
 - [x] Add Playback Rate Indicator
 - [ ] Add Playback Rate Icon/Controls
 - [x] Add Picture-in-Picture Mode

+## Notice
+This is a free extension, designed to improve the user experience.
+No copyright infringement intended.